Magic lands $27M Series A for its ‘plug and play’ passwordless tech – TechCrunch

 “It was clear to us that they’re absolutely loved by their customers because the team is so obsessed with serving every single part of the developer journey across several communities.
 What’s potentially even more exciting is what they will be able to do to empower users and decentralize the identity layer of the web.”

 The company now plans to continue to scale its platform and expand its team to meet what Magic describes as “soaring” demand.
-The startup, which currently has 30 employees that work remotely on a full-time basis, expects to at least double its headcount across all core functions, including product, engineering, design, marketing, finance, people, and operations.
+The startup, which currently has 30 employees that work remotely on a full-time basis, expects to at least double its headcount across all core functions, including product, engineering, design, marketing, finance, people and operations.

-It’s also planning to hope to build out the SDK even further; Li says he wants to be able to plug into more kinds of technology, from low-code applications to workflow automations.
+It’s also planning to build out the SDK even further; Li says he wants to be able to plug into more kinds of technology, from low-code applications to workflow automations.

 “The vision is much bigger than that.
 We want to be the passport of the internet,” Li adds.